Collaborate with NetFam

 If you want to leave the group, and not be tied to the constraints of the check-in/check-out procedures, you can convert a copy of the Master Collaboration File to a standard Ancestral Quest (.aq) file.
 Use the “Convert to Local” option of the Collaboration menu to do this.
 At this point, you will be able to make changes to the file without worrying about the other group members or coordination with the server.
-But you will also no longer be able to receive the changes that the other members make without resorting to the older methods of exchanging GEDCOM files and doing merges.
+But you will also no longer be able to receive the changes that the other members make without resorting to the older methods of exchanging GEDCOM files and performing merges.

 There are other advantages to using the Collaboration capability, besides the ability to work with others.
 When you Publish your file, you now have an off-site backup.
 Should your computer crash, you can restore your local copy by using the “Get Latest” or “Check Out” options of the Collaboration menu.
 You should still make backups in case the Collaboration service encounters a catastrophe, but this feature can give a first line of defense against problems on your machine.

 Use of the Roll Back feature also allows you to return to a prior state if you should find you have introduced a problem into your family file.

 Another use of the Collaboration feature is for a professional genealogist to publish this file, and sign up clients to be able to view their work over the Internet.